alexjohnj/Requests/README.md

 type.
 Here we've used the `.text` `ResponseDecoder` which decodes UTF-8 encoded text from the body of the response.

-There are several other customisation methods on `Request`.
+There are several other modification methods on `Request`.
 Check out the generated interface in Xcode for the complete list.

 ### Decoding a Response